 - Improved slicing feature - now you can add a timestretched decay on the end of each chop (like recycle) rather than the old XL method which just 'borrowed' a few samples from the slice in front of it (leading to clicks).
 You can also chop up to 64 slices.

-- Downside to slicing is that it converts stereo to mono.
+- Downside to slicing is that it converts stereo to mono (fixed in 2.13, but chopping speed is now painfully slow).
 Also you cannot apply edits like reverse to each slice while in the slice screen like you could with the XL.

 - We now have LFO control which is a great addition to the MPC range